sandoche/Reedsy-frontend-challenge/README.md

 # Reedsy-frontend-challenge
-A repository containing my answers to the frontend engineer challenge by Reedsy
+A repository containing my answers to the frontend engineer challenge by Reedsy.

 ## Instructions
 Find the [instructions here](./docs/INSTRUCTIONS.md).